 Support claimed under a multiple support agreement.
 A multiple support agreement is used when two or more people provide more than half of a person's support, but no one alone provides more than half.
-If you are considered to have provided more than half of a person's support under such an agreement, you can include medical expenses you pay, even if you cannot claim the person because he or she had gross income of more than the standard deduction amount or filed a joint return.
+If you are considered to have provided more than half of a person's support under such an agreement, you can include medical expenses you pay, even if you cannot claim the person as a dependent.